Massage DO`s & DON`Ts

 • deep vein thrombosis during treatment

-• mechanical heart valve or cardiac pacemaker
+• stenosis of cervical arteries ○ mechanical heart valve or cardiac pacemaker

-• during the period of up to 2 weeks post injuries like: sprains, serious contusions, muscle and tendon tears,
+• during the period of up to 2 weeks post injuries like: sprains, serious contusions, muscle and tendon tears

 • during the period of up to 6 months post fractures

-• brittle bones due to, e.g. neoplastic diseases
+• brittle bones due to, e.g. neoplastic diseases or osteoporosis

-• cases of acute inflammation
+• cases of acute inflammation and infectious diseases during treatment

 • during the period of up to 6 months after traditional surgery, up to 3 months after cesarean section (after complete scar healing), up to 2 months after laparoscopic surgery

-• directly post chemotherapy or radiotherapy
+• directly post chemotherapy or radiotherapy and while going through them

 In case of neoplastic diseases, advanced cases of spinal hernia and spondylolisthesis, the decision whether to participate in a Thai massage session should be consulted with a doctor.